aws-samples/basecaller-performance-benchmarking/README.md

 ```

 The project consists of multiple stacks.
 If you don't wish to manually confirm the deployment of each stack and the
-security settings, you can run deployment with the following parameters. `--require-approval never` saves you from
+security settings, you can run deployment with the following parameters: `--require-approval never` saves you from
 confirming the security settings and `--no-prompts` removes the manual confirmation before deployment of each stack.
 ```shell
 cdk deploy --all --require-approval never --no-prompts